arpeggito/Microsoft_Azure_Scripts/README.md

 ## Prerequisites

 - **Python 3.x**: Ensure that Python 3.x is installed on your system.
-- **Administrator Privileges**: The script requires administrative privileges to modify the Windows Registry.
+- **Administrator Privileges**: Ideally the script requires administrative privileges to modify the Windows Registry.

 ## How It Works